Understanding Chinese Characters Basics

 Advanced Techniques for Mastering Chinese Characters

-Once you have a solid grasp of the basics, you can implement more advanced techniques to accelerate your learning and solve with the problems on how to learn Chinese characters fast.
+Once you have a solid grasp of the basics, you can implement more advanced techniques to accelerate your learning and solve with the problems on How to learn Chinese fast.

 Focus on High-Frequency Characters First